scarabdesign/EmailClientProof/README.md

 	- This will add the recipients to the list of email attempts at the bottom
     - The list will automatically update as it gets status updates from the API.

+Campaigns are running by default.
+New email addresses put into the campaign will immediately start processing unless the `Pause` button is toggled.

 To get a glimpse of what's going on under the hood, look at the running command prompt and open the link that says:
 ```bash